designstem/projects/algorithms/README.md

 ---

-| 1 1
-| 2 3
-| 4 4

-# Computer algorithms
+# Computer generated algorithms

--

-The brick wall was quite a simple example of an algorithm.
-It doesn't require too much of analysis to make one.
+Cooking, folding a t-shirt, building a wall.
+These activities consist of relatively simple instructions (i.e. ‘algorithms’).

-More complex algorithms may require ***a lot of computing power*** &ndash; so much that normally people can not manage it just by themself.
+Computers also perform algorithms.
+More complex algorithms may require a lot of computing power - so much that normally people cannot manage it by themselves.

--

-***This is where the computers come to the picture*** &ndash; machines perform computational tasks much quicker than humans, so we can use computers to do the hard work for us.

-And also designers, artists and architects have discovered computers and complex algorithms as tools to create some stunning work.
+Computers and design go together well.
+This last decade has seen the emergence of a new way of designing that’s all about the conscious use of algorithms mixed with the computational power of computers.
+A lot of designers, artists and architects have been using computers and complex algorithms to create stunning work.

-#### Again, let's take a look at some examples

--

 <br /><br />

+<f-prev-button /> <f-next-button title="Next" />

+---

+# It is important to remember:

+- Not all computational design is generative design
+- And not all generative design is computational.
+- Not every use of computer in design is ‘generative’

+## Let's take a look at some examples of design computer generated algorithms

 <f-prev-button /> <f-next-button title="Next: algorithms in design" />

 ---

 | 1 1 2